godotengine/godot-docs/classes/class_object.rst

 - void **set** **(** :ref:`String<class_String>` property, :ref:`Variant<class_Variant>` value **)**

 Assigns a new value to the given property.
-If the ``property`` does not exist, nothing will happen.
+If the ``property`` does not exist or the given value's type doesn't match, nothing will happen.

 **Note:** In C#, the property name must be specified as snake_case if it is defined by a built-in Godot node.
 This doesn't apply to user-defined properties where you should use the same convention as in the C# source (typically PascalCase).